 The huts are VERY popular so the ACC actually runs a lottery to allocate spaces.
 The Elizabeth Parker Hut lottery runs each fall and costs $10 to enter.
 If you win a spot in the lottery, it’s $35/night for ACC members and $45/night for non-members.
 When you book a spot in the hut you also get a seat on the Parks Canada shuttle bus.

 If roughing it isn’t your style, splurge on a stay at the luxurious Lake O’Hara Lodge.
 They have amazing looking lakeside cabins, plus lodge rooms.
 All meals are included, you get to use their canoes and they’ll even shuttle you up there on their private bus.
 But you’ll need to save your pennies if you want to stay here… rooms start at $500 a night!

 If you’re not staying at the lodge, you can still enjoy a bit of luxury.
 The lodge serves afternoon tea each day from 3-4pm and lunch at noon.
 Hikers are welcome if there is space but must pay cash and make reservations at the front desk that morning.

 The campground at Lake O’Hara is pretty unique.
 I would describe it as a backcountry campground with front country amenities.
 It is located about 500 meters from Lake O’Hara, making it a great place to base yourself for day hikes.
 The campground has just 30 sites and is VERY popular.

 Lake O’Hara Campground Reservations

 When you make your reservation, you will need to choose your bus departure time.
 You don’t need to reserve a bus on the way back out.
-You do not get to choose a particular campsite.
-Campsites are first-come, first-served when you get off the bus.

 My Tips for Getting a Reservation